Estimating Magnetic Filling Factors From Simultaneous Spectroscopy and Photometry: Disentangling Spots, Plage, and

 In MH19, the authors show that HMI observations of filling factors may be used to reproduce SORCE TSI given temperature contrasts for plage/network features and spots and the effective temperature of the quiet Sun.
 In this work, we invert the process and use the resulting effective temperatures of each type of active region, along with the correlations between the TSI, S index, and filling factors demonstrated in MH19, to reproduce the observed magnetic filling factors for each type of active region.
 The potential stellar applications of this technique are discussed in more detail in Sec. \ref{sec:StellarOutlook}.

 We begin by fitting the SORCE TSI to Eq. \ref{eq:TSImodelsimp} using the SDO/HMI measurements of $f_{spot}$ and $f_{bright}$.
-This fit yields $T_{quiet} = 5769.85 \pm 0.01$ K, $\Delta T_{spot} = -525 \pm 8$ K, and $\Delta T_{spot} = 46.1 \pm 0.5$ K. Also note that the solar radius varies as a function of wavelength.
+This fit yields $T_{quiet} = 5769.85 \pm 0.01$ K, $\Delta T_{spot} = -525 \pm 8$ K, and $\Delta T_{bright} = 46.1 \pm 0.5$ K. Also note that the solar radius varies as a function of wavelength.
 To be consistent with HMI, we use $R_{\odot} = 695982 \pm 13$ km, the solar radius measured at 6173.3 \AA\ \citep{Rozelot_2015}.

-\subsection{Differentiating Bright and Dark Regions}
+\subsubsection{Differentiating Bright and Dark Regions}

 The brightness of a Sun-like star may be modulated by the long-term stellar activity cycle (\emph{e.g.}, the 11-year solar cycle).
-Since $\Delta T_{bright} > 0$ and $\Delta T_{spot} < 0$, we see from Eq.~\ref{eq:TSImodelsimp} that TSI variations (on timescales of the rotation period) below the current value from the activity cycle must be the result of spots.
-Since the Sun is plage dominated \citep{Shapiro_et_al_2015}, plage and network are the primary source of variation of the TSI and S-index, with spots making negligible contributions to the variability of the irradiance on timescales of the solar cycle.
+Since $\Delta T_{bright} > 0$ and $\Delta T_{spot} < 0$, we see from Eq.~\ref{eq:TSImodelsimp} that TSI variations (on timescales of the rotation period) below the value expected from the activity cycle must be the result of spots.
+Since the Sun is plage dominated (that is, $f_{bright} > 100 f_{spot}$, as shown in \citealt{Shapiro_et_al_2015}, MH19, and Fig. \ref{fig:AllVars}), plage and network are the primary source of variation of the TSI and S-index, with spots making negligible contributions to the variability of the irradiance on timescales of the solar cycle.
 This is also visible in comparing the plots of the TSI, S index, $f_{plage}$, and $f_{ntwk}$ shown in Fig. \ref{fig:AllVars}, and is also discussed in detail by MH19.